What Is the Blog About?

-The average consumer sees 10,000 brand messages, including ads, per day.
+The average consumer sees up to 10,000 brand messages, including ads, per day.
 But with an average attention span of just 8 seconds, consumers are likely retaining only a fraction of them.
 Dealerships who are competing for these eyes by spending tens of thousands of dollars in traditional channels, like television and radio, are barely managing to have their ads reach audiences 3 to 10 times — a very low frequency.

 Consider that approximately just 0.4% of consumers are in-market to purchase a car during any given month.

 Dealerships spend a significant portion of their budget where messaging is drowned out by thousands of other ads in a market where less than 1% are preparing to purchase a vehicle — on traditional media channels where manufacturers are spending millions to build brand awareness for core models.

 There’s a far more effective way to spend your budget, but it requires a shift in thinking.
 Forget the combative traditional versus digital mode of thinking.
 It’s time to focus on intent and stimulus marketing.